peponi-paradise/C-Sharp/Coding convention/C# coding convention.md

 <br>

-- Namespace `using` declarations go at the top of every file.
+1. Namespace `using` declarations go at the top of every file.
     - `using` import order is alphabetical.
-- Class member ordering :
+2. Class member ordering :
     - Group class members in the following order (Top to bottom, left to right) :
         - Enum, interface, nested class, delegate and event
-        - Const, static and readonly field
+        - Const, static and readonly field and static property
         - Field, property (Backing field is on upper line of property)
         - Constructor, finalizer
         - Method